WEBMASTERS.COM 4Admin™ Upgrades Log

 All existing 7+ days spam has also been purged.

-- The 4Admin™ nightly Custodian is now collecting and displaying your website traffic statistics in Traffic Statistics.
+- The 4Admin™ nightly CUSTODIAN is now working with TRAFFIC COP collecting and displaying your website traffic statistics in

 With this update, the New 4Admin™ Control Panel is nearing its beta completion!